Car: Health impact

-Air pollution from cars increases the risk of lung cancer and heart disease.
-It can also harm pregnancies: more children are born too early or with lower birth weight.
+Air pollution from cars increases the risk of a number of diseases, including stroke, heart disease, chronic obstructive pulmonary disease (COPD), lung cancer, respiratory infections and aggravated asthma.
+Air pollution is also linked to global impacts on all aspects of sexual reproduction from male and female fertility to fetal development, birth outcomes, and long-term health of offspring.
 Children are extra vulnerable to air pollution, as their bodies are still developing and air pollution in children is linked to the development of asthma, childhood cancer, and neurocognitive issues such as autism.
 The growth in popularity of the car allowed cities to sprawl, therefore encouraging more travel by car, resulting in inactivity and obesity, which in turn can lead to increased risk of a variety of diseases.
-When places are designed around cars, children have fewer opportunities to go places by themselves, and lose opportunities to become more independent.
+When places are designed around cars, children have fewer opportunities to go places by themselves and lose opportunities to become more independent.

 Emerging car technologies

 Intensive development of conventional battery electric vehicles is continuing into the 2020s, for example lithium iron phosphate batteries are safer and cheaper.
 Sensors such as lidar are more used.
 Other car technologies that are under development include wireless charging.
 Software is increasing and may have many new uses, for example automatically not hitting pedestrians.

-New materials which may replace steel car bodies include aluminium, fiberglass, carbon fiber, biocomposites, and carbon nanotubes.
+New materials which may replace steel car bodies include aluminium, fibreglass, carbon fibre, biocomposites, and carbon nanotubes.
 Telematics technology is allowing more and more people to share cars, on a pay-as-you-go basis, through car share and carpool schemes.
 Communication is also evolving due to connected car systems.
 Open-source cars are not widespread.
 Microwave weapons which can disable cars are being tested.